uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As an author, I want to be able to approve or deny other authors following me, so that I don't get followed by people I don't like.
     * As an author, I want to know if I have "follow requests," so I can approve them.
     * As an author, I want to unfollow authors I am following, so that I don't have to see their posts anymore.
-    * As an author, if I am following another author, and they are following me, I want us to be considered friends, so that they can see my friends-only posts.
+    * As an author, if I am following another author, and they are following me (only after both follow requests are approved), I want us to be considered friends, so that they can see my friends-only posts.
     * As an author, I want to unfriend other authors by unfollowing them, so that they can no longer see my friends-only posts.
     * As an author, my node will know about my followers, who I am following, and my friends, so that I don't have to keep track of it myself.
 * Comments/Likes